-In terms of class assessment, the faculty were to have a specific quiz or specific exam questions that more specifically addressed assessing the objective.
-As a whole, writing specific objective-based questions showed an increase in our assessment numbers as all but one benchmark for Biology courses were "met".
+In terms of class assessment, the faculty have been making a concerted effort to have a specific quiz or wrote specific exam questions that more specifically addressed assessing the objective.
+As a whole, writing specific objective-based questions showed an increase in our assessment numbers as all benchmarks for Biology courses were "met" except for the benchmark in the BIO124 course.